 How Is the Procedure Performed?

 O-Shot treatments are essentially painless.
-They are performed in our office by Courtney Albritton, PA-C. Courtney has almost 8 years of experience in women’s health, joining us after her previous employment at Ob/Gyn Specialists here in Cedar Rapids, IA.
+They are performed in our office by Courtney Albritton, PA-C. Courtney has almost 8 years of experience in women’s health, joining us after her previous employment at Ob/Gyn Specialists here in Coralville, IA.
 Courtney will take a history and perform a targeted exam to determine whether you are a good candidate for the procedure.

 The procedure itself begins with preparation of the PRP.
 Courtney will draw your blood into a specialty treated vial which is then spun in a centrifuge.
 Courtney will then place a topical local anesthetic onto the areas where the injections are performed.
 The local anesthetic works very well in the lining of the vaginal and peri-vaginal tissues making the actual injections nearly painless.
 The whole process takes about 1 hour.

 Because no sedation is required, you can drive yourself to the appointment and drive yourself home.
 There is no “downtime” and you can have intercourse that night.
 You will notice changes 2-3 weeks after the procedure.
 The effects of the O-Shot can last for 1-2 years; repeat treatments can be performed at that time.

 As ThermiVa can also augment orgasmic function, combining O-Shot injections with ThermiVa can be complimentary.

 (1) A Pilot Study of the Effect of Localized Injections of Autologous Platelet Rich